xander-haj/dextest/obsidian-continue/README.md

 ## Privacy

 All network requests are sent directly from your machine to the configured API endpoint.
 No data is collected by this plugin.

+## Development

+The project relies on the `obsidian` API type definitions and the official `openai` client.
+These packages are installed as development dependencies.
+Build the plugin with `npm run build` after installing dependencies.